Personal Professional Services Contracts

 - A grant requires work to be done under a subcontract.

-All Contracts including Personal Services Contract (PSC) must be signed by Business Services before services begin.
+- All PSC forms must be signed by Business Services before services begin.
 Once the contract has been signed by all parties, a Banner invoice is created by Business Services and the check is mailed to the vendor upon the date of last service.

-If the value of the Personal/Professional Services Contract is $25,000 or less, the Short-Contract should be used.
-When the value of the Personal/Professional Services Contract exceeds $25,000, the Long-Contract is required.
+- If the value of the contract is less than $25,000, the short contract form should be used.
+When the value of the contract exceeds $25,000, the long form is required.

-For PSCs costing $5,000 or less, departments are not required to engage in a competitive selection process.
+- For PSCs costing under $25,000, departments are not required to engage in a competitive selection process.
 The department will make reasonable efforts to select the most qualified contractor.
 The amount of the PSC should not be manipulated to avoid the need for competitive selection procedures.

-Questions about Personal / Professional Services Contracts or about the selection process should be directed to Mark Gibbons, Purchasing Agent
+- Questions about Personal / Professional Services Contracts or about the selection process should be directed to Steve Larvick, 552-6594.